Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Well, you'll find out.

-The Space Science Board had tasked a scientist and ballistic expert named J.P.
-Peerman with
+The space science board had tasked a scientist and ballistic expert named J.P.erman

 In attendance was a real crack squad of scientists.